-The Murray River catchment (part of the Murray-Darling Basin) covers a large area that spans Victoria, New South Wales and Queensland.
+The Murray River catchment (part of the Murray-Darling Basin) covers a large area that spans Victoria, New South Wales, and Queensland.
 Water from Queensland catchments enters the Murray River downstream of Mildura so does not impact on our WTPs' raw water offtakes.
-Several other water agencies located upstream of our offtakes also utilise the Murray River to provide drinking water to major towns along the Murray River including Albury, Wodonga, Cobram, Echuca and other smaller localities.
+Several other water agencies located upstream of our offtakes also utilise the Murray River to provide drinking water to major towns along the Murray River including Albury, Wodonga, Cobram, Echuca, and other smaller localities.

 In 2015, we carried out a sanitary survey to identify the intensity and sources of contamination of water sources within the catchment area of our service region.
 The results indicated that the Murray River catchment is subject to various activities, which impact on water quality.
-A revision was carried out in 2022, which showed no changes to impact on water quality.